Toyota Fortuner Summary

 The Toyota Fortuner variants for the petrol models are as follows: 2.7 4x2 (MT) and 2.7 4x2 (AT), while the diesel variants are: 2.8 4x2 (MT), 2.8 4x2 (AT), 2.8 4x4 (MT) and 2.8 4x4 (AT).
 A host of features are available, like: rear AC vents, a cooled glovebox, powered tail gate, keyless entry and start/stop, a touchscreen infotainment unit and ISOFIX child restraint system.
 In terms of safety, the Fortuner gets Hill-start assist control, Hill descent control, Active traction control for four-wheel-drive modes, 7 airbags and ABS with EBD.

 The cabin is radically new too.
 None of the older SUV's design themes trickle into the new car.
 Much of the cabin is draped in leather, and the quality of plastic materials used is decent.
 The seats offer ample thigh support, while occupants will be happy with the amount of legroom and headroom on offer.
-The new Fortuner is also longer and wider; the result being improved overall cabin comfort.
+The new Fortuner is also longer and wider; the result being improved overall cabin comfort – and a substantial increase in the Toyota Fortuner price, of course.
 All-round visibility is much better now, while the third-row seats can be folded up, allowing for more luggage space.

 Engine Specifications & Performance

 The Toyota Fortuner is powered by a new pair of engines: a 2.8-litre diesel engine that makes 174bhp and 420Nm of torque, while the 2.7-litre petrol engine makes 164bhp and 245Nm of torque.
 Both engines are paired to either a 6-speed automatic gearbox or a 6-speed manual gearbox.
 The four-cylinder turbo diesel motor is very refined, with NVH levels contained very well.
 Power delivery is linear, while acceleration is adequate.
-The steering feels light, and thanks to its bigger suspension components – the ride quality is now better than eariler.
-Its petrol-engined version – on the other hand – is refined and is best suited to urban conditions.
+The steering feels light, and thanks to its bigger suspension components – the ride quality is now better than earlier.
+The petrol-powered version – on the other hand – is refined and is best suited to urban conditions.
 The petrol model also gets Eco and Power driving modes, but is not available on the four-wheel drive variant.
+Given the Fortuner’s heft and girth, we’d recommend to opt for the diesel for an insignificant difference in Toyota Fortuner on-road price.

 The Toyota Fortuner's ARAI-certified fuel efficiency figures are rated at 10.26kmpl for the petrol variant, and 12.9kmpl for the diesel model.